akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

   static ComplexTypeStorage *construct(StorageAllocator &allocator, const KeyTy &key) {
     return new (allocator.allocate<ComplexTypeStorage>())
         ComplexTypeStorage(key.first, key.second);
   }

-  /// Construct an instance of the key from this storage class.
-  KeyTy getAsKey() const {
-    return KeyTy(nonZeroParam, integerType);
-  }

   /// The parametric data held by the storage class.